-Building in a Ravine or Near Water in Ontario: What Architects Need to Know
+Building on a Ravine and Near Water in Ontario: What Clients Need to Know

 What makes these sites different

-A standard infill project in a Toronto neighbourhood involves the City's zoning bylaw and, often, the Committee of Adjustment.
-A ravine or waterfront property adds additional layers: the Toronto and Region Conservation Authority (TRCA) has jurisdiction over significant portions of ravine-adjacent land in the city, and their review process involves environmental impact considerations that go well beyond the typical zoning review.
-Setbacks from the top of the ravine slope, protection of root zones for mature trees, stormwater management, and restrictions on impervious surface coverage are all factors that need to be addressed.
+A standard infill project in a Toronto neighbourhood involves the City's zoning bylaw and often the Committee of Adjustment for variances from the bylaw.
+A ravine or waterfront property adds additional layers - the Toronto and Region Conservation Authority (TRCA) has jurisdiction over significant portions of ravine-adjacent land in the city and their review process involves environmental impact considerations that go well beyond the typical zoning review.
+Setbacks from the top of the ravine slope, protection of root zones for mature trees, stormwater management and restrictions on impervious surface coverage are all factors that need to be addressed.

-On waterfront properties outside the city, the relevant authority changes — the conservation authority with jurisdiction over that watershed, the municipality's shoreline setback bylaw, and in some cases the Niagara Escarpment Commission or specific provincial designations.
+On waterfront properties outside the city, the relevant authority changes to the conservation authority with jurisdiction over that watershed and the municipality's shoreline setback bylaw.
 Each body has its own submission requirements and review timelines.

 Designing within the constraints

-The most important thing we've learned working on these sites is that trying to fight the regulatory constraints rarely serves the client well.
-A setback that seems frustrating often, when accepted, produces a better building — one that sits more gently on the land, makes a less aggressive intrusion into the landscape, and actually benefits from its distance from the water's edge rather than competing with it.
+One of the most important things we've learned about these sites is that working within the regulatory constraints does not have to compromise the vision of the project.
+A setback that seems limiting can produce a better building — one that sits more gently on the land, makes a less aggressive intrusion into the landscape, and benefits from its distance from the water's edge rather than competing with it.

-Our House on a Ravine project in Toronto is a good example.
-The lot's relationship to the ravine was both the site's greatest asset and its most significant constraint.
-The design response was to create a house that opens fully toward the ravine view through a continuous wall of glass, while keeping its built footprint well within the TRCA-defined setback.
-The result is a home that feels profoundly connected to the landscape without touching it.
+Our House on the Bluffs project in Toronto is a good example.
+The lot's relationship to Lake Ontario was both the site's greatest asset and its most significant constraint.
+The design response was to create a house that opens fully toward the lake view through a continuous wall of glass, while keeping its built footprint well within the TRCA-defined setback.
+By constructing the new building on the foundations of the original house, we were able to minimize the impact on the site and retain all the existing trees.
+The result is a home that feels profoundly connected to the landscape without affecting it.

 Timeline expectations

-Waterfront and ravine approvals take longer than standard municipal approvals.
-Clients should expect the process to add several months to the pre-construction timeline — sometimes more, depending on the complexity of the site and whether appeals or revisions are required.
+Ravine and waterfront approvals take longer than standard municipal approvals.
+Clients should expect the process to add several months to the pre-construction timeline — sometimes up to a year, depending on the complexity of the site and whether appeals or revisions are required.
 We build this into the project schedule from the outset so that expectations are realistic and the design process isn't compressed at the end to compensate.

 The payoff

-The homes we've built on these difficult sites are among our most enduring.
-The restrictions that shaped them also ensured that they sit lightly and thoughtfully in the landscape — which, in the end, is what makes them exceptional.
+The homes we've built on these challenging sites are among our most engaging.
+The restrictions that shaped them also ensured that they respond to the land rather than impose on it, which, in the end, is what makes them exceptional.

 About Michael Taylor Architecture + Design: